 … plus supplemental charts and design tips.

-It’s great to Create
+It’s great to Create your online presence

 If naming your idea is the place where it becomes “real,” creating your online presence, brand and product or service is the point on the Journey where things become really real.